 The Everatt’s daughter, Arika, was born into the horse business and took an interest at a very young age.
 Now the Everatt family is well known for producing polished commercial sales yearlings and exceptional races horses under the Shannondoe Farm banner.
 In 2010 they became one of only six Canadian thoroughbred operations to make the Top 100 North American Breeders list.

 Over the years the Everatts have bred Champions like Sand Cove and Terremoto, along with Classic heroes like Miami Deco.
-The latest stars bred and raised by Shannondoe are the 2015 juvenile stakes winners Conquest Daddyo, a Grade 2 winner, and Caren, a four-time Stakes winner by the farm’s own stallion Society’s Chairman.
-Shannondoe Farm also sold the unbeaten 2015 juvenile stakes winner Code Warrior, another daughter of Society’s Chairman.
+The latest star bred and raised by Shannondoe is 2016 Horse of the Year Caren, by the farm’s own stallion Society’s Chairman.
+In recent years Shannondoe Farm also bred Grade 2 winner Conquest Daddyo and sold the multiple stakes winner Code Warrior, another daughter of Society’s Chairman.

 Shannondoe offers a state-of-the-art facility structured to raise and prepare sales yearlings.
 When someone buys a yearling from Shannondoe they are practically broke.
 The racing world can be hard on a horse’s body and their mind.
 Arika has developed a training regime that meticulously prepares a young horse for the physical and mental challenges to come.
 Yearlings are ponied, exercised in a covered walker and are hand-walked to learn all the things they need to be ready for the sales ring and the racetrack.